entelect-incubator/.NET/Phase 2/Step 2/README.md

 Every test method will start with [Test], this indicates it as a Unit Test.
 Every Test class will have an attribute [TestFixture] at the top.
 We will use [SetUp] to intialize our handlers or data access layer and resue it in every test.

-It will contain a new Handler declaring a new DataAccess object with the In Memory DBContext and AutoMapper. i.e. var handler = new CustomerDataAccess(this.Context, Mapper());
+It will contain a new Handler with the In Memory DBContext and AutoMapper.

- We will declare a new Handler for every test and inject the DataAccess into it. i.e. var sutCreate = new CreateCustomerCommandHandler(dataAccess);
+ We will declare a new Handler for every test and inject the DbContext into it. i.e. var sutCreate = new CreateCustomerCommandHandler(this.Context, Mapper());

  Then we will test the Command or Query Handler with the Test Data created earlier i.e. var resultCreate = await sutCreate.Handle(new CreateCustomerCommand
             {